nypublicradio/unettest/docs/blog/unettest.md

 tools, those reliable methods and strategies for digging ourselves out of holes like this.
 And sometimes, those tools are missing.

-So I rolled my own.
+So we roll our own.

 A few months ago, I wanted to write NGINX configurations.
 I was new to NGINX and working to figure it out.
 Their documentation (though lovely) is impenetrable.
 I